glitchdotcom/devto/README.md

 - New Glitch features
 - If you had to make a choice about a tool or framework recently, how did you decide?

-## Team
-- Editor: Melissa McEwen
-- Copyeditors: Ryan Khosravi
-- Advisor: Margarita Noriega
-- Tech reviewers: members of the engineering team as needed

 ## Writing your post

-### Proposal
-Create a Clubhouse story using the Dev.to template.
-Assign to Melissa.
-We'll work with you on topic and due date.

 ### Outline
 If you already have a process that works for you, go for it!
-Otherwise I strongly recommend writing a post outline and submitting it to Melissa for review.
-You can do this on the Clubhouse story.
+Otherwise I strongly recommend writing a post outline and submitting it to #editorial for review

 ### Drafting
 You're welcome to use whatever tools work for you.
-I strongly recommend using a tool like [Hemingway](http://www.hemingwayapp.com/), which encourages concise engaging writing.
-Make sure you follow the checklist in the Appendix.
+I strongly recommend using a tool like [Hemingway](http://www.hemingwayapp.com/) or [Vale](https://errata.ai/vale-server/), which can catch basic errors.
+See the Appendix for a helpful Writing checklist.

-Submit drafts as Markdown via pull request at 🔒[devto-posts](https://github.com/glitchdotcom/devto-posts)  and make sure it's [associated with the Clubhouse ticket](https://help.clubhouse.io/hc/en-us/articles/360023113972-How-do-I-associate-a-branch-to-a-Story-)..
+Submit drafts as Markdown via pull request at 🔒[devto-posts](https://github.com/glitchdotcom/devto-posts).
 For example my post about Testing I would create a new file called test.md, add my post draft, and create a branch.
 Then submit a pull request for that branch to master.
-If you're new to GitHub, Melissa can help you with a personalized tutorial.
+The [Pull Request template](https://github.com/glitchdotcom/devto-posts/blob/master/.github/PULL_REQUEST_TEMPLATE.md) has a checklist for the rest of the process.

 At this point don't worry about embeds, pictures or any other formatting.

-After your draft is ready assign the PR to Melissa to review.

 ### Automated feedback
 When you submit a pull request on 🔒[devto-posts](https://github.com/glitchdotcom/devto-posts) you'll get some automated checks via GitHub Actions.
 You can see the results in the "checks" area of the Pull Request.
-- [Vale](https://errata-ai.github.io/vale/) looks for common mistakes and gives some _optional_ writing advice.
-- [Link Checker](https://github.com/marketplace/actions/link-checker) visits the links in your post to make sure they work.
+Currently [Link Checker](https://github.com/marketplace/actions/link-checker) visits the links in your post to make sure they work.

-### Feedback
-For the feedback process we'll give you big picture pointers on the structure and content of your piece.
-We will not directly edit your piece at this stage.
-After preparing feedback the editor will reassign the Pull Request and story to you.
-When you incorporate the feedback, please reassign to Melissa for review.

-#### Technical Review
-The editor may add a reviewer for highly technical subjects if they are outside their experitise.

-### Copyediting
+### Adding images/embeds and sharing with #editorial
-At this stage, put your post into Dev.to in the Glitch org (see appendix) and add any formatting and code blocks you'd like.
-Assign back to the editor.
+At this stage, put your post into Dev.to in the Glitch org (see appendix) and add any formatting, images, and code blocks you'd like.
+Dev.to will give you a helpful draft link which you should share to the #editorial channel on Slack.

-We'll add UTM params to your links, and add images if you haven't.
-We'll also update the post in the [devto-posts](https://github.com/glitchdotcom/devto-posts) repo to make sure the link checker runs.

-### Ready to post!
-Next we'll workshop Tweets and social media images.
-Feel free to leave this to us.
-When we publish we'll promote on our Dev Twitter and the homepage.
+Make sure what's in Dev.to is synced with the Markdown file in the PR.

+## Editing a post
+If you're asked to review a post, we recommend doing the "review" option on the GitHub pull request.
+Simple copy edits (spelling, grammar) can be done as simple edits to the MarkDown file.
+Larger feedback can be done as comments.
+For a helpful resource for editing posts see the "Writing checklist" in the Appendix.

 ## Appendix
 ### Code Review